tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/quarto-use.md

 ## What is Quarto

-Quarto is a powerful publishing system that uses Markdown for authoring content.
+Quarto is a powerful publishing system that uses Markdown to author content.
 It allows you to seamlessly blend narrative text and executable code chunks within a single file.
 This makes it ideal for creating interactive tutorials, sharing reproducible research results, and delivering impactful communication.

 Key advantages of Quarto are: